iamemilio/enhancements/enhancements/installer/pre-flight-validations.md

 ### Implementation Details/Notes/Constraints [optional]

-What are the caveats to the implementation?
-What are some important details that didn't come across above.
-Go in to as much detail as necessary here.
-This might be a good place to talk about core concepts and how they relate.
+For the first iteration, we will add a library to the installer that runs the validation suites every time the installer is run.
+In future iterations, and if other platforms are interested in using the framework that we devise, we can also make an enhancement to add a `--dry-run` option to the installer cli.

 ### Risks and Mitigations